zoxpx/pxdocs/content/reference/release-notes/portworx.md

   The option “–labels x1=” results in the labels x2=v2 \(removes a label\).

 * Improvements to alerts:
   * Additional alerts indicate the cluster status in much more finer detail.
-This document has more details on all the alerts posted by PX: [Here](/install-with-other/operate-and-maintain/monitoring/alerting)
+This document has more details on all the alerts posted by Portworx: [Here](/install-with-other/operate-and-maintain/monitoring/alerting)
   * Rate limiting for alerts so that an alert isn’t repeatedly posted within a short timeframe.
 * You can now update the io\_profile field by using the `pxctl volume update` command so the parameter can be enabled for existing volumes.